sisoe24/Nuke-Tools/README.md

 Features include code execution, syntax highlighting, formatting, simple code suggestion, and a startup saturation snippet.
 When using the extension, a blinkscript node will be created with the same name as the active file, and if the node already exists, the code will be updated and recompiled.
 Accepted file extensions are `.cpp` or `.blink` .

-To create a new BlinkScript node, make sure that the NukeServerSocket Code execution engine is set to the `Script Editor` (see [Known Issues](#19-known-issues)).
+To create a new BlinkScript node, make sure that the nukeserversocket Code execution engine is set to the `Script Editor` (see [Known Issues](#19-known-issues)).
 Once done, create a new file with the `.cpp` or `.blink` extension, and run the code with the command `Nuke: Run code inside nuke`.
 The node will be created in the current DAG.
 If you want to update the code, simply run the code again.

 ## 1.7.
 Available Commands